z3ntu/RazerGenie/README.md

 ## TODO
 * Convert to normal Qt app instead of a kcm
-* Set the colors
+* Actually set the colors
-* Implement keyboard gui
+* Implement keyboard gui (individual lighting etc)
 * **Much** more